sunil834/CycerBypasser/README.md

 ## Introduction
 Introduction
-CycerBypasser helps you bypass URL shorteners and access original URLs effortlessly.
-It's especially useful for developers and users who frequently encounter shortened URLs in their workflows or daily browsing.
-By providing a straightforward interface to handle these redirects, CycerBypasser enhances productivity and user experience.
+CycerBypasser is a URL shortening bypass tool that enables access to the original URL without using the shortener.
+This is useful for developers and users who encounter shortened URLs.

 ## What and Why

 **What is CycerBypasser?**

-CycerBypasser automatically bypasses URL shorteners, directing users to the original URLs.
-It streamlines access to content hidden behind short links, saving time and eliminating the need to navigate through ads or multiple redirects.
+CycerBypasser automatically bypasses URL shorteners, directing users to the original URLs, saving time and eliminating the need to navigate through ads or multiple redirects.

 **Why Use CycerBypasser?**